White Zimbabweans: Sports

-Before 1980, Rhodesian representation in international sporting events was almost exclusively white.
-Zimbabwean participation in some international sporting events continued to be white-dominated until well into the 1990s.
+Before 1980, Rhodesian representation in international sporting events was almost exclusively White.
+Zimbabwean participation in some international sporting events continued to be White-dominated until well into the 1990s.
 For example, no Black player was selected for the Zimbabwean cricket team until 1995.
 Rally driver Conrad Rautenbach (son of Billy) won the FIA African Championship, scoring at the Dunlop Zimbabwe Challenge Rally in 2005 and 2006.
-An iconic event is the all-white Zimbabwean women's field hockey team, captained by Ann Grant (formerly Ann Fletcher) and winning gold medals at the Moscow Olympics in July 1980 (Ann Grant's brother, cricketer Duncan Fletcher, later became manager of the England cricket team).
+An iconic event is the all-White Zimbabwean women's field hockey team, captained by Ann Grant (formerly Ann Fletcher) and winning gold medals at the Moscow Olympics in July 1980 (Ann Grant's brother, cricketer Duncan Fletcher, later became manager of the England cricket team).

-An exception to this trend during the 1960s and 1970s was in association football, where the national team was predominantly black, with the notable exceptions of the white forward Bobby Chalmers, who captained the team during its unsuccessful attempt to qualify for the 1970 World Cup, and goalkeeper Bruce Grobbelaar.
+An exception to this trend during the 1960s and 1970s was in association football, where the national team was predominantly Black, with the notable exceptions of the White forward Bobby Chalmers, who captained the team during its unsuccessful attempt to qualify for the 1970 World Cup, and goalkeeper Bruce Grobbelaar.

-A large number of Zimbabwe's most famous athletes are white.
-In tennis, the Black family of Cara, Byron and Wayne Black, and Kevin Ullyett, are notable doubles players.
-In the 1990s, Zimbabwe's largely white cricket team was a strong one, and included world class players such as Andy Flower, Grant Flower amongst others.
-Today, Zimbabwe's National Cricket Team still has several white players, including Brendan Taylor and Sean Williams.
-Furthermore, Zimbabwe's most successful recent Olympic athlete is swimmer Kirsty Coventry, who won three medals (including gold) at the 2004 Summer Olympics, and four medals (including gold) at the 2008 Summer Olympics.
-Famous white Zimbabwean golfers include Nick Price, Mark McNulty and Brendon de Jonge.

-Although she represented South Africa, Rhodesian-born Charlene Wittstock, who was brought up in Bulawayo before moving to South Africa at the age of ten, has achieved success as a swimmer.
-She has also become a celebrity figure, owing to her marriage to Prince Albert II Sovereign Prince of Monaco.

-Australian rugby union player David Pocock is also a well-known Zimbabwean, having emigrated to Australia in 2002.
+The professional swimmer, Charlene, Princess of Monaco, competed at the 2000 Sydney Olympics.
+She was born and raised in Bulawayo, before relocating with her family to South Africa in 1989 when she was twelve years old.
+However, she represented South Africa at professional sporting competitions.
+Australian rugby union player David Pocock is also a well-known Zimbabwean, having emigrated to Australia in 2002 at age 14.
+Pocock would be elected an Australian Senator in 2022.
+He would renounce his Zimbabwean citizenship to comply with section 44(1) of the Australian Constitution, which forbids parliamentarians from holding dual citizenship.